vegaprotocol/documentation/docs/tutorials/providing-liquidity.md

 <!-- **[Fees]**: Learn more about the fee structure. -->

 To qualify to receive a portion of the liquidity fees, the liquidity provider must commit an amount of the market's settlement asset.

-The party placing the orders must have enough available collateral to meet the size of their chosen commitment amount and cover the margin required to support the orders generated from that commitment.
+The party placing the orders must have enough available collateral to meet the size of their chosen commitment amount, and cover the margin required to support the orders generated from that commitment.
 Once the order is committed, the commitment amount is stored in a bond account.

 If orders from the liquidity shape are filled, the collateral to cover the margin comes from the party's general collateral account.